DrEmpiricism/Optimize-Offline/README.md

 ### About Microsoft Defender ###

 >Microsoft Defender is the built-in antimalware and antivirus protection component of Microsoft Windows.
 [Microsoft Document](https://docs.microsoft.com/en-us/microsoft-365/security/defender-endpoint/microsoft-defender-antivirus-windows?view=o365-worldwide).
 Natively, unless replaced by another antivirus, the Defender application always starts with Windows.
-For numerous reasons, users prefer having control over the initial activation and ongoing operation of Microsoft Defender.
+Optimize-Offline provides methods to regain control over the initial activation and ongoing operation of Microsoft Defender.

 ***Optimize-Offline supplies two methods to control Microsoft Defender***

 - The first method is to remove the SecHealthUI package which totally and permanently disables Defender.
-- The second method is to apply the Dormant Defender parameter which provides greater flexiblility in controling Microsoft Defender.
+- The second method is to apply the Dormant Defender parameter which provides greater flexibility in controlling Microsoft Defender.

 ***Option #1 - remove the SecHealthUI package and permanently disable Defender***